robsmi-msfte/AVDBlueprint/README.md

     > C:\VSCode\AVDBlueprint\Blueprint\Examples and Samples
     > C:\VSCode\AVDBlueprint\Blueprint\images
     > C:\VSCode\AVDBlueprint\Blueprint\scripts
-    > C:\VSCode\AVDBlueprint_CustomizedFiles
+    > C:\VSCode\AVDBlueprint_CustomizedFiles <-- This folder at same level of Blueprint repository in case you want to delete and unzip new or Git clone.

   > [!TIP]
   > If you use the folder structure above, copy the files from folder **'Examples and Scripts'** to the folder **'AVDBlueprint_CustomizedFiles'**.
-This in case you want to reinitialize your local copy of the Blueprint, you can do so by just deleting the entire 'AVDBlueprint' folder, then re-copy and extract, or clone using Github/Visual Studio Code, and your customized files are not deleted or changed.
+Then customize your files so you won't have to customize them again, or at least maybe not all the way from scratch.

-* Copy the scripts in the 'Examples and Samples' folder to a folder you create, then customize them
+* Customize the following files from the **'Examples and Samples'** folder.

   1. Create a folder, for example 'C:\VSCode\AVDBlueprint_CustomizedFiles'.
   1. Copy the files from 'C:\VSCode\AVDBlueprint\Blueprint\Examples and Samples' to 'C:\VSCode\AVDBlueprint_CustomizedFiles'